 Lawful Basis for Processing Personal Data

-Peeli Ltd. Ltd. have a lawful basis for processing personal data, that you provide at the time of placing an order, in order to fulfil our contractual obligations to you.
+Claret Sales & Marketing Ltd, trading as Peeli have a lawful basis for processing personal data, that you provide at the time of placing an order, in order to fulfil our contractual obligations to you.
 For example, without using the delivery details that you provide to us at time of purchase, we wouldn't be able to delivery your order to you.

 By placing an order and disclosing this information with us at the time of purchase, you consent to the collection, storage and processing of that information in the manner as set out in this policy.